 Slavery has not yet fully entered into the popular history of the university, but its influence is undeniable.
 In the colonial era, the College of William & Mary was racked with financial problems.
 Private endowments provided a substantial portion of the college's operating finances, but these were not always reliable.
 After the Revolutionary War, the most lucrative endowments which had come from British benefactors ceased.
 Long before, to help the fledgling college, the British government granted William & Mary 20,000 acres of land.
 This land was rented out to local farmers.
 The revenue generated from land rents was an important source of income for the college, though, like private endowments, they were not always reliable.
 Throughout the 18th century, the college constantly found it difficult to collect rents from tenants and was forced to evict farmers.
 Many of the farmers who did pay their rents paid in kind with the local cash crop tobacco, a commodity often produced through slave labor.
 (Kristin Zech, 'So Well Endowed': Economic Support of the College of William & Mary During the Colonial Period."
 Honors Thesis, 2001)

-At William & Mary, slaves were an integral component of daily operations throughout the antebellum period.
-Slaves held on campus performed manual labor, prepared food, nursed ill students and cared for horses.
-Another important task that they attended was the maintenance of burning fires and nearly every room on campus had a fire place that required attention throughout wintertime.
-Those slaves who possessed skills in crafts such as carpentry performed maintenance on campus buildings.
-Slaves were also hired out to local farmers as well, further increasing their economic value for the college.
-Historical records also show that the College made long-term accommodations to retain slaves.
-According to the records of baptisms for slave children at Bruton Parish Church, the campus had already housed a substantial population of slaves and it grew larger with the addition of the Nottoway slaves.
-Although the Nottoway Quarter was sold, slaves were the most significant functional and financial assets to survive the colonial period and the college continued to own slaves until the Civil War.
+At William & Mary, enslaved peoples were an integral component of daily operations throughout the antebellum period.
+Enslaved peoples held on campus performed manual labor, prepared food, nursed ill students and cared for horses.
+They also tended to the maintenance of burning fires, and nearly every room on campus had a fire place that required attention throughout wintertime.
+Those enslaved peoples who possessed skills in crafts such as carpentry performed maintenance on campus buildings.
+Enslaved peoples were also hired out to local farmers as well, further increasing their economic value for the College.
+Historical records also show that the College made long-term accommodations to retain enslaved peoples.
+According to the records of baptisms for enslaved children at Bruton Parish Church, the campus had already housed a substantial population of enslaved peoples, and it grew larger with the addition of the Nottoway enslaved peoples.
+Although the Nottoway Quarter was sold, enslaved peoples were the most significant functional and financial assets to survive the colonial period, and the College continued to own enslaved peoples until the Civil War.
 (Jennifer B. Oast, "Forgotten Masters: Institutional Slavery in Virginia, 1680-1860."
 Ph.D.
 Dissertation, College of William & Mary, 2008; Zech)

 An essay by Terry Meyers, "Thinking about Slavery at the College of William & Mary" (see below), argues that, more than generally known, many at the College in the eighteenth and early nineteenth centuries were uneasy about slavery, as manifested by the award of an honorary degree in 1791 to the English abolitionist Granville Sharp.
 That history, Meyers suggests, was obscured by a post-Reconstruction need to avoid most discussion of slavery in the College's history since such a discussion would inevitably raise the specter of Thomas Roderick Dew and the South's losing the Civil War.
-The apparent skepticism about slavery, Meyers suggests, may have encouraged the first known application by a black, in 1807; a local free black man, Rozarro, wished to attend the lectures in science at the College.
+The apparent skepticism about slavery, Meyers suggests, may have encouraged the first known application by Rozarro, a local free Black man, in 1807.
+Rozarro wished to attend the lectures in science at the College.

 Race relations at the college from Reconstruction through the twentieth century have improved, though slowly.
 In 1926, the college accepted and used a flagpole donated by the Ku Klux Klan, but President Julian A. C. Chandler repudiated KKK politics at the same time.
 In a portion of the student body, racist elements were still prevalent in the second half of the twentieth century.
+Through the 1970s, Kappa Alpha Order, Alpha Zeta Chapter celebrated Old South Week and paraded down Colonial Williamsburg in Confederate garb.
 Up until the 1970s, the Confederate flag was flown by student groups at campus events.
 Other students, however, were activists that pushed for racial integration and the repeal of anti-miscegenation legislation.
 In 1945, Marilyn Kaemmerle, editor of the student newspaper the Flat Hat, was removed from her position when she endorsed progressive stances on race.
 Despite this troubled past, slavery and racism are part of the history of William & Mary.
-With the work of the Lemon Project, faculty, students and alumni should recognize both the noble and ignoble past of the university as we move into the twenty first century (Meyers).
+With the work of the Lemon Project, faculty, students and alumni should recognize both the noble and ignoble past of the university as we move into the twenty first century (T. Meyers).

 - An exhibit Slavery in Virginia was produced by Swem Library at William & Mary in 2007 to honor the bicentennial of the end of the U.S. slave trade and to contribute to the ongoing dialogue about race relations in Virginia.
 In 1807, William & Mary alumnus Thomas Jefferson, then serving as president of the United States, signed into law a bill to end American participation in the international slave trade.
 An online version is available.